haishanh/cherry-periphery/packages/site/docs/02-deploy.md

 **`JWT_SECRET`** (required)

 This string will be used to sign user's PAT (Personal Access Token).
-PAT is in the format of a JWT (JSON Web Token), it's used to verify and identity an Cherry user.
+PAT is in the format of a JWT (JSON Web Token), it's used to verify and identify an Cherry user.
 You should keep your `JWT_SECRET` a secret to prevent others from forging tokens.

 **`ENABLE_REGISTRATION`**